sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_10.md

 * To make things easier we also define some logging tools in this demo so we log out to logcat easier
 	* Example: `LOGI("You will see this part printed out in logcat with value %d", someValue)`
 	* This works the same as `printf` formatting
-	* With this you will be able to filter out all the *Tutorial_TAG* logs later so make sure to use a meaniful naming for the tags of your logs to make debugging easier.
+	* With this you will be able to filter out all the *Tutorial_TAG* logs later so make sure to use a meaningful naming for the tags of your logs to make debugging easier.
 		* Change the `#define LOG_TAG "Tutorial_TAG"` with a different tag if you want
 * The rest of the header is very standard for C++ programmer, but will help fill a few gaps if you are new to that (I would highly suggest learning about standard C++ OOP before getting knee deep in NDK development)
 	* Since we included this header in our `native-lib.cpp` file we need to make sure to declare each function